IgorSzemela/MultimediaPlayer/README.md

 # MultimediaPlayer
-Bash script which allows to find and run .mp3, .mp4, .jpg, .wav, .txt, .gif files.\
+Bash script which allows to find and run .mp3, .mp4, .jpg, .wav, .txt, .gif files on Linux.\
 GUI is provided by Zenity.
 #### [Youtube video](https://youtu.be/VcboDPG4od0) which presents the entire script.